 Alexandrapol Era Architecture

-Buildings built between 1860-1880 favored the black and red tufa patterns that could be called the “Alexandropol” style.
-In that period, a type of white concave masonry called “Ghaiytan darz sharvatsk” was used.
+Buildings built between 1860-1880 favored the black and red tufa patterns that became known as the “Alexandrapol style”.
+During that period, a type of white concave masonry called “Ghaiytan darz sharvatsk” was used.

 From 1880, black tufa became the predominant color, with arches above windows and doors and white joints, until around 1890 when the white joints were joined by a type of masonry called “S’rbatash sharvatsk”.

 In the late Russian period, some buildings were painted over in bright hues of blue, pink, and yellow.
 Their original colors were restored in the 20th century, though some buildings are still covered with this Russian Imperial style of paint.

 According to one story, when architects arrived in Alexandrapol from St. Petersburgh, they walked around the city and said that local architects and craftsmen made one big mistake with their work.
 They did not build their city on wheels so that they could roll it all over the world and show everyone how wonderful a city it is.